USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

     How does the constraint impact the results?

-8. Use the Cost Control Summary Function in the Control Strategy Manager Window to create a local spreadsheet summarizing the selected control strategies, including name, strategy type, and constraints.
+8. Use the Cost Control Summary Function in the Control Strategy Manager Window to create a local spreadsheet summarizing the selected control strategies, including name, strategy type, and constraints, emission reductions and strategy costs.

 ([Cobenefit Strategy Summary with Constraint Figure](#summary_spreadsheet)).